 This is why I would recommend you to download and install Blokada here.
 What’s that, you ask?
 Blokada is an open source ad blocker that will block all ads, across all browsers and even apps, on a DNS level.
 Which means no more pop ups and phishing attacks.
 But that’s not all.

 Blokada comes with a list of pre-configured and regularly updated DNS filters, each targeted at a different problem.
 For example, Norton ConnectSafe will block all sites that are known to host malware, scam sites that rob people of their hard earned money, and phishing sites.
-Norton CS will block all porn, unsafe, and sites will explicit materials.
+Norton CS will block all indecent, unsafe, and sites will explicit materials.
 There is a long list of DNS filters available and you can easily enable the one you want.
 Just read the description before you do it.

 Now, you can either enable one of the default DNS filters available in Blokada or you can create your own custom filter, like in the screenshot above.
 Just tap on Add new DNS option and enter the website address in the given field.

 You can quickly turn Blokada on or off from the Notification where you will find a switch next to the WiFi icon.
 Blokada makes the process of blocking websites on Android on all browsers easy and quick.